abhishek-shingade/Tricon_Sort/README.md

 # Tricon_Sort

-"" <i> only comparisons allow sorting ,
-            no comparisions , no sorting </i>""
+"" <i> only comparisons allow sorting , no comparisons , no sorting </i>""

 1) Basic Sorting Algorithm .